 - High patient satisfaction

-- Results are immediate and long lasting
+- Immediate and long lasting results

 - No compensatory sweating

 What to Expect During Treatment with miraDry

 miraDry treatments come with minimal discomfort and downtime.
 Prior to treatment, your underarms will be numbed to ensure a comfortable process.
 After treatment, you might experience normal side effects such as swelling and soreness that will diminish over the next few weeks.
 Two treatment sessions are generally recommended for optimal results with over 80% reduction in perspiration.

 To learn more about miraDry and hear from one of our patients, check out our miraDry video above.

 Excessive sweating can be difficult to manage and embarrassing to live with.
 It’s important to remember that you have effective options when it comes to reclaiming your lifestyle and feeling comfortable with your body.
 To meet with our hyperhidrosis experts and discuss your options for treatment, contact our Seattle offices by calling or filling out our online form.

 How do I know if I have hyperhidrosis?

 The difference between normal sweating and hyperhidrosis is that excessive sweating affects your everyday life.
 It’s likely that, if you have hyperhidrosis, you spend a significant amount of time trying to manage it— freshening up, changing clothes, tackling sweat stains, choosing dark clothes, and trying to absorb sweat with napkins or pads.
 It’s also likely that it affects your social life, where you prefer to stay home or avoid certain activities.
 In short, hyperhidrosis is very disruptive of your lifestyle whereas regular sweating is not.
 If these hyperhidrosis symptoms seem familiar, it can be a helpful step to speak with your physician about your symptoms.